-Other cities have only recently (or are still to) discovered the importance of public software deployment.
+Other cities have only recently discovered (or are still to discover) the importance of public software deployment.
 They are looking for practical angles.
 What would a successful trajectory for the deployment of public software look like?
 These municipalities need guidance on development of continuously delivered software products.
 The cities need product validation guides and design pattern languages.
 Smaller cities need ‘unboxing’ guides as consumers/deployers of these productized public platforms.

 Research institutions have also been involved in the production of public software, for instance through H2020 grants.
-Their main issue is the question how they can develop their software from a ‘project’ to a ‘product’, that can be deployed in other contexts beyond the original test cases.
+Their main issue is the question of how they can develop their software from a ‘project’ to a ‘product’ that can be deployed in other contexts beyond the original test cases.

-Last, there are creative industry companies (as well as foundations and NGOs) active in this field, that are looking for a role as ‘orchestrators’ for the development of public software.
-There is need for market places, consultancy on productization, as well as guidance of continuous development of public software, and business models to sustain this practice.
+Lastly, there are creative industry companies (as well as foundations and NGOs) who are active in this field and who are looking for a role as ‘orchestrators’ for the development of public software.
+There is a need for market places, consultancy on productization, as well as guidance of continuous development of public software, and business models to sustain this practice.

 Questions that need to be addressed are: How can cities collaboratively build digital infrastructure using agile continuous delivery techniques that have enabled massive software products in major cloud software enterprises?
 How can smaller municipalities most easily deploy software developed by this network?
-How can 3rd parties [companies and public agencies] participate most productively in this development effort, both as producers and implementers of larger municipal public digital projects?
+How can third parties, such as companies and public agencies, participate most productively in this development effort, both as producers and implementers of larger municipal public digital projects?

 In this project, Vurb, City of Amsterdam, and HvA are working to identify the friction points in both the development of these large projects and their deployment across smaller municipalities.
 We are seeing this shift from proprietary to public development, but what do the business models look like and how do municipalities begin or grow these ecosystems?
 As a larger collection of public digital infrastructural tools is developed, creative and technical industries will need guidance on how to participate in new business models around providing value as implementers of instances of these tools and platforms as services.